Suche

 Anne Applebaum

 The Board of Trustees of the Peace Prize of the German Book Trade has chosen the Polish-American historian Anne Applebaum to be the recipient of this year’s Peace Prize.
 The award ceremony will take place on Sunday 20 October 2024 in the Church of St. Paul in Frankfurt am Main.
+The laudation will be held by the Russian historian Irina Scherbakowa.

 Statement of the Jury